 Whitehall Infant & Junior Schools – an ex-pupil’s memories

-In recent weeks wyrleyblog has produced an excellent early history of my old school, Whitehall in West Bromwich Road, Caldmore.
+Some time ago wyrleyblog produced an excellent early history of my old school, Whitehall Infants and Juniors in West Bromwich Road, Caldmore.
 The post is in two parts, the first part concerns the founding in 1899 followed by the Sarah Jane Parker story from 1899-1923.
 To read these two posts click on the links below:-

 My mother, who also went to Whitehall, had the foresight to write the names of all the pupils in her class on the back of this photograph above ……all forty-five of them!
 Who knows, someone reading this post may come across a parent, grandparent or an aunt or uncle in this picture.